cjdutoit/Attrify/Documentation/InvisibleApi/README.md

 ## Overview

-The Attrify - Invisible API is an adaption of the original [InvisibleApi](https://github.com/hassanhabib/invisibleapi) that was created by `Hassan Habib` that relies only middleware configuration to hide endpoints.
+The `Attrify - Invisible API` is a solution designed to hide specific API endpoints, primarily for acceptance testing purposes.

-The Attrify - Invisible API has been adapted to cater for a very specific use case and is not intended for use by any consumers (internal or otherwise), but rather to aid with acceptance testing.
-The Attrify - Invisible API is designed to hide endpoints that are necessary for acceptance testing but must never be exposed in production environments.
+Developers can uses the `[invisibleApi]` attribute to mark `Controllers` or `Actions` as invisible, eliminating the need for manual endpoint configuration in middleware.
+It also introduces an additional security layer by requiring that an authenticated user must belong to a certain role to access the endpoint.
+If these conditions are not met, the middleware intercepts the request and returns a `404 Not Found` response, making the endpoint invisible to unauthorized users.

-This version of the Invisible API makes use of the `[invisibleApi]` attribute to mark specific endpoints as invisible doing away with manual endpoint configuration in the middleware.
+This implementation is specifically tailored for testing scenarios where endpoints need to be hidden in production environments.
-In addition to the request header requirement, it also requires that an authenticated user belongs to a role to access the endpoint.
+It is not intended to be used by consumers (internal or otherwise).

-If both conditions are not met, the middleware intercepts the request and returns a `404 Not Found` response, making the endpoint invisible to unauthorized users.
+(The `Attrify - Invisible API` is an adaptation of the original [InvisibleApi](https://github.com/hassanhabib/invisibleapi) created by [Hassan Habib](https://github.com/hassanhabib))

 * * * * *